krlabs/conky/README.md

 Contributions are welcome!
 If you have suggestions, bug fixes, or new features to add, feel free to open a pull request.

+## Additional Resources

+- [Markdown Guide](https://www.markdownguide.org/) — A comprehensive guide to using Markdown for formatting and creating clean, readable documentation.

 ## License

 This project is licensed under the MIT License.